-, an anthropologist who taught at Berkeley, and was influenced by the work of Talal Asad, wrote on gender, religious politics, secularism, and Muslim and non-Muslim relations in the Middle East.
+Empirical examples that reinforce Paul Kahn and Jeffery Alexander’s abstract arguments in the context of Muslim women, can be found in the work of Saba Mahmood, an anthropologist who taught at Berkeley, and was influenced by the work of Talal Asad, wrote on gender, religious politics, secularism, and Muslim and non-Muslim relations in the Middle East.
 In her book about the women’s mosque movement in Egypt, Mahmood begins with the question many western feminists ask about women who support Islamist movements: “Why would such a large number of women across the Muslim world actively support a movement that seems inimical to their own interests and agendas?”
 Mahmood begins by challenging the very frameworks within which such a question is asked.
 Her ethnographic study exposes assumptions of both feminist theory and “secular liberal thought” about the nature of the self, agency, and politics.
 Mahmood suggests we consider other ways of conceptualizing the self, authority, and tradition; in particular, that we try to identify multiple forms of agency beyond that of subversive agency.

 Mahmood describes the women of the mosque as moral agents whose work is rooted in a religious, non-liberal cosmological logic.
 Therefore, their agency experience is also radically different from the liberal agency experience.
 It is an experience that is nurtured by a connection to tradition instead of defiance against it, by fulfilling duties, instead of exercising rights, and by sanctifying the existing order instead of dismantling it.
 This interpretive shift enables Mahmood to re-examine the ontological position of liberal feminism, which presupposes a necessary connection between the autonomy of the individual and self-fulfilment, and to identify the limitations of the interpretive positions derived from it.
 Mahmood also emphasizes that radical feminist scholars, such as Judith Butler, also suffer from these limitations.
 According to Mahmood, these feminist scholars also tend – despite their critical stance – to focus on studying actions that seek to disrupt social norms, and oppose and challenge existing social order.
 These limitations, according to Mahmood, also characterize post-colonial approaches, such as that of Gayatri Chakravorty Spivak, considered one of the most influential post-colonial intellectuals, and best known for her essay “Can the Subaltern Speak?”
 Even these critical approaches, Mahmood argued, focus mainly on voices that are consistent with the critical-progressive approach.

+More examples of the above were appeared in the interviews I conducted with Muslim women who are students in Tel Aviv University.

+When I asked, Amal, a Muslim student, “what does the hijab mean to you?” she offered a variety of different answers.
+Indeed, as Judge Tulkens mentioned in her dissenting opinion “the headscarf has no single meaning.”
+From Amal’s answers, we can also learn that not only can each woman ascribe different meanings to a hijab, but also one woman can ascribe various meanings at the same time.
+As Amal put it:

+The hijab is who I am as a person, and as a human being.
+But the hijab also symbolizes my religious affiliation, and my national affiliation.
+It’s this and this and this.
+The hijab means many, many things for me.
+Part of them I can’t even explain.

+Eman, another Muslim student, repeated similar observations that had emerged in my conversation with Amal.
+However, she emphasized her surprise when she was asked about her hijab by secular women who study with her: